SpenceKonde/megaTinyCore/README.md

 ## A 2.3.0 version with full functionality is ~DANGEROUSLY CLOSE~ HERE!

-Warning: 2.3.0 had changes here, there and everywhere to support one the second most complicated peripheral* in the entirety of the Arduino-compatible AVR product line, a peripheral which is only available on the brand new tinyAVR 2-series parts which first shipped less than 2 months ago.
+Warning: 2.3.0 had changes here, there and everywhere to support one of the most complicated peripherals in the entirety of the Arduino-compatible AVR product line, a peripheral which is only available on the brand new tinyAVR 2-series parts which first shipped less than 2 months ago.
 Users who are relatively inexperienced with Arduino and/or who are not comfortable reporting bugs using Github Issues should stick with megaTinyCore 2.2.9.
-There are sure to be things that don't work here.
+There are sure to be things that don't work here - and the sooner they get reported the sooner they get fixed.

-* First place is the type D timer.
-The ADC - technically speaking, is certainly far more complicated, but it's operation is as bizarely counterintuitive as TCD9,

 ### [Wiring](Wiring.md)
 ### [Installation](Installation.md)